CodeYourFuture/CYF-PD/content/blocks/prep-conflict-resolution/readme.md

 time: 60
 introduction: >-
   People at work will inevitably disagree with each other at some time.
-Most people want to do what’s best for the organisation.
+Most people want to do what’s best for them and those around them.
 Often, conflicts arise from misunderstandings or different attitudes to general problem-solving.